 Key Features of Le-Mans Corners

 There are some drawbacks to le-mans corners.
-For example they don’t provide as ‘automatic’ a solution as magic corners as you usually need to firstly open the door and secondly pull the unit out yourself.
+For example they don’t provide as ‘automatic’ a solution as magic corners as you usually need to open the door and then pull the unit out yourself.
 While they are generally cheaper than magic corners, le-mans corner are a bit more expensive than a lazy Susan cabinet.

-Magic Corners or Le-Mans Corners?
+So, Magic Corners or Le-mans Corners?